yukaizou2015/single_voxel_group/README.md

 ## To do

- - Add members
+ - Reach out to members in single voxel group for profiles being linked
  - Add profile pics and line of description
- - Add email address

 ## Running locally for development